Skip to Content

 • This dish can be served warm or cold and travels well - so it's perfect for a picnic or party.

-• If you want to make it more substantial, add a few cups of shredded rotisserie chicken and/or a half cup of crumbly feta.
+• If you want to make it more substantial, add a few cups of shredded rotisserie chicken and/or a half cup of crumbly feta or fresh mozzarella cheese.

-• This dish will keep in the refrigerator for up to two days.
-If you do keep in the fridge, we would suggest serving it cold.
+• If you do keep the pasta in the fridge, we would suggest serving it cold.
 The zucchini and squash have an unpleasant texture when reheated in a microwave.

 Yield: 6 servings